-The fairy tale like 14th century Franconian Castle of Colmberg sits on a hill above the pretty town of the same name in northern Bavaria.
-It forms a picturesque part of two of the most scenic, and romantic routes in Germany; the Castle Road and Romantic Road, as well as being very near the best preserved medieval town in Germany, Rothenburg ob der Tauber, and the Franconian capital Ansbach.
+The fairy tale like 14th century, Franconian era, Colmberg Castle sits on a hill above the pretty town of the same name in northern Bavaria.
+It forms a picturesque part of two of the most scenic, and romantic routes in Germany; the Castle Road and the Romantic Road, as well as being very near the best preserved medieval town in Germany, Rothenburg ob der Tauber, and the Franconian capital Ansbach.

 Both the town of Colmberg and its castle are more than just stops on the way though, they are also tourist destinations in their own right, which makes a stay at this hotel an extra indulgence.

 The castle dates back to 1318 and is a cosy, very atmospheric place with friendly, personable staff who go out of their way to make you feel at home.
 Their restaurant is a particular highlight too, it serves up hearty traditional Franconian and Bavarian food in a pleasingly medieval ambience.

 A you will see on the booking page, they have a great range of eclectically styled rooms, none of which are terribly spacious but this is in touch with the cosy ambience of the hotel in general.

 For the most part the hotels rooms are original castle rooms with historical touches on display; sturdy old walls, medieval style windows and wooden beams etc., but they do mix it up with modern hotel room styling in terms of some of the furniture and fabric choices, and with their modern conveniences.